 - Leadership deems it necessary for changes to be made

-- As a general rule the strategic plan should be updated every 3 to 5 years
+- As a general rule the strategic plan should be updated every three to five years

 Where can I get a copy of the Osage Nation Strategic Update: The Next 5 Years: 2020-2025?

-There is a PDF electronic copy posted on this website.
-There are limited numbers of the hard copy available upon request.
+There are limited numbers of the hard copies available upon request.
+Download a copy here.

 While we cannot list every accomplishment made since the initial strategic plan, here are some highlights.